See current and past FSSE Overview PDFs.

 This overview provides general information about the institutions and faculty members that participated in this year’s FSSE administration, and highlights ways institutions can use their results.
 In the first section, we compare the characteristics of FSSE-participating institutions to those of NSSE-participating institutions and the U.S. profile of bachelor’s-granting institutions.
 We also compare the characteristics of FSSE respondents to those of faculty members at U.S. bachelor’s-granting institutions and provide general information about response rates.
 In the second section, we provide guidelines for using and interpreting FSSE results, and highlight resources for analyzing and presenting FSSE findings.

-In the 2020 administration of FSSE, 13,300 faculty members responded from 94 bachelor’s-granting colleges and universities in the United States (93) and Canada (1).
+In the 2022 administration of FSSE, 7,805 faculty members responded from 90 bachelor’s-granting colleges and universities in the United States.
 All participating institutions select their own faculty samples.
 Faculty members were sent email invitations asking them to respond to the online survey.

 Institutions could choose to add Topical Modules and consortium items to the end of the core FSSE instrument.
-The module on Academic Advising was appended by 34 institutions, Inclusiveness and Engagement with Cultural Diversity by 26, Civic Engagement by 17, Teaching Professional Development by 12, Development of Transferable Skills by 10, Learning with Technology by 6, Scholarship of Teaching and Learning by 4, Experiences with Writing by 3; and 4 institutions appended consortium questions.
+The module Inclusiveness and Engagement with Cultural Diversity was appended by 36 institutions, Academic Advising by 34 institutions, and Development of Transferable Skills by 23 institutions.
+Fewer institutions appended Experiences with Writing (6), Teaching Professional Development (16), Scholarship of Teaching and Learning (13), Civic Engagement (4) or consortium questions (4).
 Institutions could append up to two modules or a module and a set of consortium questions.

 Tables 1 through 3 provide more information about the participating institutions and faculty members who responded to the survey in the US.